catherinebhicks/days-in-my-life/README.md

 MIT License - feel free to use this code for your own life visualization!

 Acknowledgments

 Inspired by the "Life in Weeks" concept

-Built with love for the wood paneling era, the dawn of MTV, and mustard yellow and avocado furniture with plastic coverings Cultural context data sourced from various historical references through a quick ask of the interwebs, and my limited knowledge of the eras I grew up in that didnt go up in a puff of smoke in my early 20s.
+Built with love for the wood paneling era, the dawn of MTV, and mustard yellow and avocado furniture with plastic coverings

+Cultural context data is sourced from various historical references through a quick search of the Internet and my limited knowledge of the eras I grew up in that didn't go up in a puff of smoke in my early 20s.

 Icons provided by Lucide React